qgindi/LibreAutomate/Other/DocFX/_doc/editor/Publish.md

 ## Menu Run > Publish
 The **Publish** tool can create single-file programs and programs that can run on computers without installed .NET.

 It creates a temporary .csproj file and executes [dotnet publish](https://www.google.com/search?q=dotnet+publish), which uses .NET SDK to compile the script.
-Error if SDK not installed.

 Options:
 - **Single file** - create single-file program.
 Adds all program files to single .exe file.